Blog 93: Product engagement metrics: know if your users are engaged?

 · Create interactive walkthroughs and onboarding checklists to guide users.

-· Track in-app user engagement and create personalized flows.
+· Track in-app user engagement and create personalised flows.

-· Segment customers based on engagement level to identify inactive customers (refer blog 92 for more on creating personalised experiences).
+· Segment customers based on engagement levels and identify inactive customers (refer blog 92 for more on creating personalised experiences).

 · Build an in-app help centre to offer on-demand support.